pirosgyb2/CocktailDatabase/README.md

 # CocktailDatabase
 University project to exercise developing in MVP architecture.

-The show data from the api: link (TODO)
+The show data from the api: [TheCocktailDB](https://www.thecocktaildb.com/)

 ### Features:
  * shows recepies and images of cocktails